ebenezerdon/license-pilot/README.md

 **Prompts for file overwrite**: If a license file already exists in your project, "license-pilot" will prompt you to confirm before overwriting it.

+## Installation

+Simply search for "License Pilot" in your VSCode Extensions view or the VSCode Marketplace and click Install.
+You can also download the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ebenezerdon.license-pilot).

 ## Requirements

 License-Pilot is straightforward with no extra dependencies.
 Just install and start using!